ChuDragon/JS-proj-race/README.md

 Async/await was used in game processes, to wait for those asynchronous calls the output of which was required for subsequent logic.

 ### Exception Handling
-I added error handling logic in the form of try/catch or.catch to all async functions.
+I included error handling logic in the form of try/catch or .catch in all async functions.